OrdinaryMagician/kirin_m/README.md

 *"Made for murder...
 To rend flesh and bone..."*

 Found in pairs of 2 rounds. **Kirin** will skillfully load them into his reserve mags as he picks them up, and leave any excess behind.
+Pickup amounts for non-Hexen IWADs may vary.

 ### 5mm Xei *[Blue Mana]*

 *"Made for submission...
 To shed the blood..."*

 Found in bunches of 5 rounds.
 Likewise, these will be jammed into reserve mags as they're collected, and excess rounds will be left behind.
+Pickup amounts for non-Hexen IWADs may vary.

-### 10mm Frag *[Green Mana]*
+### 20mm Frag *[Green Mana]*

 *"To weaponize pyromancy in this fashion...
 Such is warfare."*

 Found as single rounds.
+Pickup amounts for non-Hexen IWADs may vary.

+### .50 OMG *[Cells]*

+*"Such awe over its strength was enough to earn its name..."*

+Found as single rounds or pairs/trios *(when replacing Cell Packs)*.

 ### Assorted Ammo *[Combined Mana]*